 - Thoroughly explain the tools, techniques, and processes you’ll use to deliver high value.

 - Build a roadmap for the journey, which then translates into a product backlog for every team.

 Agile coaches and Scrum masters act as servant leaders to the teams.
-They motivate, reward and empower them to unlock their potential—both as a team and as individuals—which in turn leads to higher value at the end.
+They motivate, reward, and empower them to unlock their potential—both as a team and as individuals—which in turn leads to a higher value in the end.

 Here’s how our human-centered approach set our client up for success: